 - Although the standard HYSPLIT plotting routines are not optimized for very short distances we can still get an approximate visualization of the plume by opening the Display / Concentration menu and selecting the rings check-button and setting the display for 5 1, that is five rings at 1 km intervals.
 This and 100% zoom will help optimize the display for short range applications.
 Set user contours at about factor of two intervals from 10000 to 10 and enter the measured data file sage5_meas.txt for display.
 Prior to creating the display, open the Map Borders Label menu and the mass units ppt, convert the volume field to blanks, and set the layer field to between.
 Now save and execute the display.

 - The results for the first sampling time period clearly show the plume direction and the inadequacies of the display program at this scale.
-Right clicking on the map zooms the display further and although the measured concentrations are not readable, there are sections of overlap explaining the good statistical performance.
+Standard browser commands (cntl +) can be used to zoom the display further and although the measured concentrations are not readable, there are sections of overlap explaining the good statistical performance.
 However, there are areas of disagreement suggesting the underlying meteorological data wind directions could be further improved.
 Note that a higher resolution display can be achieved by using Google Earth.
 Before exiting the GUI save the control file to sage5_control.txt and the namelist file to

 This example demonstrated how a standard HYSPLIT simulation could be applied to very short range dispersion simulations.
 Although the internal model integration time step can not be less than one minute, this internal time step only applies to the transport and dispersion integration with respect to the meteorological data.
 When the time step is at one minute, a special code section is invoked to linearly interpolate the particle positions to the concentration grid at less than one minute time steps depending upon the size of the concentration grid.
 Another option is to use puff rather than particle dispersion.
 Puffs are forced to intersect at least one concentration grid point and the concentrations are only sensitive to puff size rather than grid cell size.